chainsawriot/rstyle/blogpost.md

 Introduction
 ------------

 R is flexible.
 For example, one can use *&lt;-* or *=* as the assignment operator.
-The following two functions can both be correctly evaluated by R.
+The following two functions can both be correctly evaluated.

 ``` r
 sum_of_square <- function(x) {